 Significantly more pheromone than placebo users increased above baseline in

-Sexual intercourse and Sleeping next to a romantic partner.
+Sleeping next to a romantic partner.

 There was a tendency for more pheromone users than placebo users to increase above baseline in